 Do you and your partner want to grow, build, and strengthen your intimacy and security with each other?

 Are forces outside of your relationship with your partner or spouse threatening to tear you apart?

-Couples counseling with the Salem Counseling Center team is an engaging, dynamic, and proactive process.
+Couples counseling with the Redfish Counseling team is an engaging, dynamic, and proactive process.
 We help you develop plans for how to better connect, improve communication, understand each others' needs, and learn to trust.

 Sometimes, issues that impact our lives as individuals can affect our relationships as well.
 Things like depression, addiction, trauma, or unprocessed baggage from past relationships can influence the health of our present and future connections.
 Couples counseling can offer a chance to begin exploring underlying issues that have negative effects on your relationship, while also addressing and treating the relationship itself.

 Couples that work with us are often dealing with things like:

 Trying to overcome unique differences, quirks, and unmet expectations

 Getting through rough patches where its hard to feel connected or be on the same team